 - Run

-, which will disable exiting usingCTRL-D
+stty eof '?', which will disable exiting usingCTRL-Dkey. - Press